dylanjkl/DayOfDusk_ReactorAPI/README.md

 ## Overview

-ReactorLib is a Lua module designed for managing and monitoring a nuclear reactor simulation within a Roblox game.
+ReactorLib is a Lua module designed for managing and monitoring a fedorium reactor simulation within Day of Dusk: The Border.
 This library provides a suite of functions for fetching the reactor model, subscribing to reactor attribute changes, and getting current values of various reactor attributes such as fuel level, heat level, and power output.

 ## Functions